-How to Meet People When Travelling!
+How to Meet People When Travelling in New Zealand

 “Just because you are travelling alone doesn’t mean you have to be lonely” is a quote you’ve probably seen a thousand times when reading about solo travel.
 But we can’t stress how true that is!
-By following our almost effortless tips below on the different ways to meet people when travelling alone in New Zealand, you will find some travel buddies in no time!
+By following our almost effortless tips below on the different ways to meet people when travelling alone in New Zealand, you will find some travel buddies in no time.

 Believe it or not, you are not the only person who has decided to travel solo in New Zealand.
 There are other travellers from all over the world doing exactly the same thing and are just as eager to meet new people.
 This isn’t like it might be at home, where the very notion of speaking to a stranger is returned with looks of horror and disgust.
-You know fellow backpackers are open-minded by the fact that they are doing the open-minded act of exploring a new country, and Kiwis have a worldwide reputation of being welcoming.
+You know fellow backpackers are open-minded by the fact that they are doing the open-minded act of exploring a new country, while Kiwis have a worldwide reputation of being welcoming.

-You might have started this trip to New Zealand alone, but it doesn’t have to be a trip you do alone if you don’t want it to be.
+You might have started this trip to New Zealand alone but it doesn’t have to be a trip you do alone if you don’t want it to be.

 1. Go to the Bar

 Simple enough, right?
 It’s no secret that alcohol is the ultimate social catalyst.
-Nevertheless, whether you are drinking or not, (Kiwis and other backpackers in New Zealand are not usually judgemental), you can still have a fun night out.
+Nevertheless, whether you are drinking or not, (Kiwis and other travellers in New Zealand are not usually judgemental), you can still have a fun night out.
 To make meeting people even easier, go to bar events.
 Many bars have pool contests or quiz nights where you’ll get to play with people that you have never met before.
 Plus, backpacker bar crawls are practically made for travellers to meet other travellers!

-2. Hang Out in Your Hostel
+2. Hang Out at Your Hostel

 It seems all too obvious, but it works!
 Remember, your hostel is practically a base for like-minded backpackers – many of which will be travelling alone too.
 Don’t be afraid to talk to your roommates, strike up a conversation in the kitchen, or join in on a card game in the common room, for example.
 Asking people if they want to come with you for a walk or a visit to a museum is a great way to find a travel buddy for the day.
-(This mostly works with Free or Cheap activities, though).
+(This mostly works with free or cheap activities, though).
 Food is always a winner too!
 Offer a meal to someone when you have made too much or asking to borrow some salt when you have finished yours is a good icebreaker.

 3. Travel by Bus

-4. Join our Facebook Group
+5. Join a Backpacking Facebook Group

-Because we know that the backpacker community is tight and loves sharing tips, we have created a Facebook group that is free for all to join.
+The backpacker community is tight and loves sharing tips, especially on Facebook Groups like this one.
 We love the fact that you guys are sharing your tips, asking for rides, looking for travel buddies, and even selling your cars all in one place.

-5. Get a Job!
+6. Get a Job

-6. Do Some WWOOFing
+7. Do Some WWOOFing

 It’s hard to not meet locals when you are living with them!
 WWOOFing is working with a family or on a farm in exchange for food and accommodation.
 You’ll get to bond with the family and/or other volunteers.
-Find out more at Everything You Need to Know About WWOOFing in New Zealand.

-7. Live in Shared Accommodation
+8. Live in Shared Accommodation

 Renting a room in a house or flat with other people is another great way to meet more people while you are on a working holiday alone.
 When you have a job, stay in some longer-term accommodation with others so you: a) save money and b) have some people to hang out with after work!

-8. Do Your Working Holiday with a Program
+9. Do Your Working Holiday with a Program

 If you want to meet people right from the beginning of your working holiday, then there are many working holiday companies that you can arrive in New Zealand along with other backpackers.
 Not only are there people usually doing the program with you, but the programs also offer tons of support services throughout your gap year.
 You can find more information on New Zealand Gap Year: Use a Working Holiday Program or Do It Yourself?
 For the social side, we recommend Working Holiday Starter who put their members in touch with each other all over New Zealand, so there is a fellow backpacker to welcome you when arriving in a new town.